jjnether/obsidian_backup/jnetherton/DA/_Misc - DA.md

 Can use a sequencing timer (AST) as a conditioning timer (ACT) by notting the IN value in the reset equation

-Travelling wave fault location - much faster than impedance based fault location
+Travelling wave fault location - much faster than impedance based fault location Accusense - accuracy - .15 desired, at least .5

 ---